MohammadMobasher/.Net-Interview-Questions/README.md

 * HttpResponseMessage – It will convert the response to an HTTP message.
 * IHttpActionResult – internally calls ExecuteAsync to create an HttpResponseMessage
 * Other types – You can write the serialized return value into the response body

+## 2. How do we limit access to methods with an HTTP verb in Web API?
+An attribute has to be added/
+* HttpGet
+* HttpPost
+* HttpDelete
+* HttpPut
 </details>

 ## Contributing